Applications now open for the 2017/2018 Program

-The Graeme Acton Beef Connections program was about developing the skills of young beef producers by providing training and personal development opportunities and a mentor to help them achieve their goals and participate in Beef Australia 2015.
+The Graeme Acton Beef Connections program is about developing the skills of young beef producers by providing training and personal development opportunities and a mentor to help them achieve their goals and participate in Beef Australia 2018.

 Blythe Calnan - Live Export